jinote/SQLNotes/WITH Clause-CTE.md

-he common table expression (CTE) is a temporary named result set that you can reference within a SELECT, INSERT, UPDATE, or DELETE statement.
+Common Table Expression (CTE) is a temporary named result set that you can reference within a SELECT, INSERT, UPDATE, or DELETE statement.
 You can also use a CTE in a CREATE a view, as part of the view's SELECT query.

 Find stores who's sales where better than the average sales accross all stores